Gordon Gano: Early life

 Gano was born in New York City to actor parents Norman and Faye Gano, and grew up in Connecticut.
-The Ganos moved to Wisconsin in 1973, when Gordon's dad opened an American Baptist church in Oak Creek, Wisconsin, a suburb of Milwaukee.
-Rev. Gano, an accomplished actor, also formed a community theater group in Oak Creek, and Gordon appeared in many of its productions, notably "Sing Out, Sweet Land" in 1976.
+The Ganos moved to Wisconsin in 1973, when Norman opened an American Baptist church in Oak Creek, Wisconsin, a suburb of Milwaukee.
+Norman, an accomplished actor, also formed a community theater group in Oak Creek, and Gordon appeared in many of its productions, notably "Sing Out, Sweet Land" in 1976.
 His father played guitar, and exposed his son to a wide array of musical genres, including country and western, show tunes, and gospel.
-The liner notes to the Violent Femmes's compilation album Permanent Record describe Gano as "a devout Baptist".
+The liner notes to the Violent Femmes's compilation album Permanent Record describe Gano as "a devout Baptist" and he has described his upbringing as “liberal Baptist” as his family was very open to the arts.

 In 1979 the Ganos moved to nearby Hales Corners, where his father took over an existing American Baptist congregation.
 At this time Gordon began attending Milwaukee public school—Rufus King High School, from which he graduated in 1981.
 After graduating from high school, he worked briefly as an encyclopedia salesman.

-Older siblings from his parents' previous marriages living in the NYC area exposed young Gordon to such influences as The Velvet Underground, Lou Reed, Brian Eno, Patti Smith, Jonathan Richman, and The B-52's.
+Older siblings from his parents' previous marriages living in the New York area exposed young Gano to such influences as The Velvet Underground, Lou Reed, Brian Eno, Patti Smith, Jonathan Richman, and The B-52's.
 His garage band days began with covers of Bob Dylan and The Beatles and moved through the Grateful Dead songs to Lou Reed and Velvet Underground songs by 1979.
-He began writing his own songs in the mid '70s, influenced by the vocal stylings of Lou Reed, the story-telling of Hank Williams, Sr. and the poetics of Patti Smith.
+He began writing his own songs in the mid 1970s, influenced by the vocal stylings of Lou Reed, the story-telling of Hank Williams, Sr. and the poetics of Patti Smith.
 Given his acting background, Gano wrote many of his songs for characters, whom he would portray while performing the associated song.